 - Health of the Dam — a weak female won’t be able to cope with a lot of puppies

-- Diet of the Dam — study shows a high-protein diet often increased the size of the litter
+- Diet of the Dam — study shows a high-protein diet often increases the size of the litter

-- Size of the Gene Pool — limited gene pools a known to produce smaller litters
+- Size of the Gene Pool — limited gene pools are known to produce smaller litters

 The puppy count of a given litter is difficult to predict and almost impossible to influence.
-Science has not yet found the tools in order to allow breeders to decide how many puppies should land on the next litter; and it’s a good thing.
+Science has not yet found the tools to allow breeders to decide how many puppies should land on the next litter; and it’s a good thing.

 Do I need a whelping kit?

 As soon as your vet confirmed your bitch’s pregnancy, you must prepare a comprehensive dog whelping kit.
 This sort of toolbox will allow you to assist and help your bitch towards the end of her pregnancy, during labor, delivery and while she’s nursing her whelps.

 There are some ready-to-use whelping kits available on Amazon and they are usually enough for most people.
 Some experienced breeders prefer to assemble their own whelping kit, which usually includes round-tipped scissors, dental floss, forceps, a thermometer, ribbons and a lot more.
 We’ve got a full list available on our DIY whelping kit article.

 Along with a whelping kit, a breeder must prepare a confined, quiet, warm space for the bitch to rest and nurse her puppies.
 This is called a whelping box and we’ve also written a comprehensive article on it.